Non-abelian Hodge correspondence over singular K\"ahler spaces: Introduction

-\begin{remark} The careful treatment of harmonic bundles on the regular locus presented above is necessary in the context of compact K\"ahler klt spaces because Mochizuki's theory of tame harmonic bundles on quasi-projective manifolds \cite{Mo0, Mo1, Mo2}—which crucially underlies the construction of $\mu_{X_{\mathrm{reg}}}$ in the projective case \cite{GKPT20}—has not yet been established for general quasi-K\"ahler manifolds.
+\begin{remark} The careful treatment of harmonic bundles on the regular locus presented above is necessary in the K\"ahler klt context because Mochizuki's theory of tame harmonic bundles on quasi-projective manifolds \cite{Mo0, Mo1, Mo2}---which crucially underlies the construction of $\mu_{X_{\mathrm{reg}}}$ in the projective case \cite{GKPT20}---has not yet been established for general quasi-K\"ahler manifolds.

-It should be noted that the admissibility of the limiting Hermitian–Einstein metric constructed in Section~\ref{section-HE} remains unknown (cf. Question~\ref{ques-uniformestimate}).
-The key point of Steps~2 and~3 is that klt singularities are sufficiently mild to allow the characterization of polystable Higgs bundles satisfying \eqref{equa-vanishingcondition}, or of semi\-simple local systems via harmonic bundles on the regular locus, without requiring any extra assumptions on the pluri\-harmonic metrics. \end{remark}
+It should be noted that the admissibility of the limiting Hermitian-Einstein metric constructed in Section~\ref{section-HE} remains unknown (cf. Question~\ref{ques-uniformestimate}).
+The key point of Steps~2 and~3 is that klt singularities are sufficiently mild to allow us, via harmonic bundles on the regular locus, to characterize polystable Higgs bundles satisfying \eqref{equa-vanishingcondition} and semisimple local systems on the regular locus, without imposing any extra assumptions on the pluri\-harmonic metrics. \end{remark}

 Building on Theorem~\ref{main-stable}, we confirm that each \((\mathcal{E}_i/\mathcal{E}_{i-1})^{\vee\vee}\) is locally free.
 Then, in Section~\ref{subsection-JHfiltrations}, we complete the proof of Theorem~\ref{main-maximallyquasietalecase}.
 This allows us to construct \(\mu_X\) and \(\mu_{X_{\mathrm{reg}}}\) in Section~\ref{section-formulation}.
 It remains to prove that both maps are injective; this relies on proving the following descent result as in \cite{GKPT19}.